 - stir till the moisture reduces.

-- cover with a lid and cook for 1 or 2 mins more.
+- cover with a lid and cook mango sheera for 1 or 2 minutes more.

 - garnish mango halwa with extra cashews or pomergranate arils.